tyler-romero/dion/README.md

 ```

-### Flattened Meshes
+#### Flattened Meshes

 When more advanced parallelism strategies are used (such as context parallel or expert parallel), it is common for multiple mesh dimensions to be "flattened" into a 1D sub-mesh for sharding.
-In this scenario, the flattened mesh needs to be given to Dion.
+In this scenario, the flattened mesh needs to be given to the optimizer.

 ```python
 mesh = init_device_mesh(